5 Tips to Ace your Test Automation Interview

 But, in short, instead of developing new features, we turn micro specifications and requirements into code.
 Therefore, ensuring our product does what it is meant to be doing.

-Also, be proficient at least with one programming language.
-Let it be java, python, or javascript.
+Also, be proficient in at least one programming language.
+Let it be Java, Python, or Javascript.
 Pick one, pick any.
 Get comfortable with it.
-You’ll need it to express your ideas, model your domain easily and quickly.
+You’ll need it to express your ideas and model your domain easily and quickly.
 The code should be like clay or putty, that you can move around and model and shape the way you want without even thinking about the language features.

 5. Awareness of your Strengths, Weaknesses, and Ambitions